Postgraduate Course: Introduction to Research in Business (CMSE11494)

 |Additional Information (Assessment)

 The course will be assessed through the completion of an individual presentation of a poster (50%) and a reflective paper (50%).
-These assessments are intended to help students consider the evolving nature of their research, and their personal development.«br /»
+These assessments are intended to help students consider the evolving nature of their research, and their personal development.

-Reflective paper: This paper will constitute a reflective essay where the student will interview an academic about a recently published paper.
-Drawing on themes discussed during the course, the student will interview the academic to understand his or her writing practices, the main contribution(s) of the paper, and the ease or difficulties surrounding the review process.
-The paper will be 5000 words (+/- 10%) and should be divided into subheadings with titles drawn from the classes in weeks 2 to 9.
-Students do not need to include something for every week, but should reflect on at least 5.
+Reflective essay: This paper will constitute a reflective essay where the student will interview an academic about a recently published paper.
+Drawing on themes discussed during the course, the student will interview an academic to understand their writing practices, the main contribution(s) of the paper, and the ease or difficulties surrounding the review process.

 |No Exam Information